modio/modio-docs/public/en-us/features/metrics/dashboards/game-dashboard-data.md

 - Rating UGC
 - Commenting on UGC

 **Deduplication**
-Events are deduplicated on a 24-hour rolling period based on the combination of:
+Events are deduplicated over a rolling 24-hour period using the combination of:

 - User IP
+- User ID, when available
 - UGC ID
 - Platform

-This ensures that repeated interactions with the same UGC by the same user on the same platform within 24 hours count only once.
+Including User ID preserves separate authenticated and anonymous observations using the same IP and prevents different authenticated users behind a shared IP from being treated as the same observation.
+An authenticated user using multiple IP addresses may produce multiple retained events.
+These events are resolved to one User ID during DAU/MAU aggregation.

+**Daily Aggregation**
+Across a calendar day:

+- Each authenticated User ID is counted once.
+- An IP address is counted as an anonymous identity only when it was not associated with an authenticated User ID during that day.
+- Identities are combined and deduplicated across UGC and platforms before calculating the unfiltered DAU total.
+Per-UGC or per-platform unique counts are not added together.

-**Monthly aggregation**
+**Monthly Aggregation**
-Across a full calendar month, each user IP is counted once in the unfiltered MAU total, even if they interact on multiple days.
+Across a calendar month:

+- Each authenticated User ID is counted once, even when the user interacts on multiple days, IP addresses, UGC items or platforms.
+- An IP address is counted once as an anonymous identity only when it was not associated with an authenticated User ID during that month.
+- Monthly unique identities are calculated across the complete timeframe.
+MAU is not calculated by summing daily unique-user totals.

-**Platform behavior**
+**Platform Behaviour**
-At the platform level, the same user IP can contribute to separate counts on different platforms.
-Without a platform filter, MAU is deduplicated by IP across the full month.
+When viewing results by platform, each platform is calculated separately.
+If the same authenticated User ID or eligible anonymous IP is active on multiple platforms, it may appear once in each relevant platform count.
+Without a platform filter, identities are combined across all platforms before DAU/MAU is calculated, so each authenticated User ID or eligible anonymous IP contributes once to the total.

+**Authenticated DAU/MAU**
+Authenticated DAU/MAU counts distinct positive User IDs only.
+It excludes anonymous IP identities.

 #### Impressions